NAVEEN1437-gitch/SQL-Sales-Analytics-Project/README.md

 Why it's important: A relational database is far more efficient and powerful for data analysis than a spreadsheet.
 It allows for complex queries, handles much larger datasets, and ensures data consistency, which are all limitations of a simple Excel file.

 Step 2: Running Core Analytics Queries
-This is the core analysis phase where you extract key business insights from your data.
+This is the core analysis phase where you extract key business insights from your data..